 Miami, FL 33176

-I am writing to you to enquire about the entry-level short-distance flight attendant position you have advertised online.
+I am writing to you to inquire about the entry-level short-distance flight attendant position you have advertised online.
 Having been flyBy’s customer several times both locally and internationally, I think I understand and can identify with the ethos of the company.

 My 5+ years of experience in the hospitality and customer service industries equip me with the necessary prerequisites for this position.
 As a waiter at Lucio’s, I have been responsible for 18 tables at the same time, serving 400+ customers over the course of a night.
 I have been commended 3 times for great customer service, and even had 2 customers bring in Christmas gifts after particularly good interactions during the holiday season.
 I am in the habit of keeping accurate track of everyone’s needs, and have the ability to scan the room and see where problems will arise.
 I am a team player, and communicate clearly and politely with colleagues—in fact, we’re such a good team, nobody has left the place in 4 years.